MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/financial-efficiency.md

 - Gain a clear understanding of cloud usage and associated costs.
 - Quantify the business value of cloud initiatives.
-- Strategically optimize spending to align with organizational goals and avoid unnecessary expenditures.
+- Optimize spending strategically to align with organizational goals and avoid unnecessary expenditures.

 Proper financial management plays a crucial role in this process.
 It helps prevent cost overruns and align spending with actual operational needs.
 It also helps ensure that every dollar that you invest in the cloud directly contributes to achieving business objectives.
 Effective financial management safeguards against inefficiencies and reinforces strategic alignment across teams.